Skip to main content

 • What: The district is completing an ongoing comprehensive review of all our infrastructure—wells, pump stations, treatment plant, and distribution lines.

-• When & Why: The initial review will be completed late this year (2025) and provide insight on future district projects and opportunities.
+• When & Why: The initial review will be completed in 2026 and provide insight on future district projects and opportunities.

 Study on Opportunities for Local Collaboration: